Rajshahi Cadet College: Sports facilities

 Rajshahi Cadet College has six basketball courts, a tennis complex, five football grounds and several volleyball courts, a golf course, a hockey field, a squash complex, a swimming complex with a gymnasium, and a mile test track with lighting for both day and nighttime exercises along with an athletics track and field.

 Auditorium

 Rajshahi Cadet College boasts the Bir Shrestha Sepahi Mustafa Kamal Auditorium, a state-of-the-art facility designed for various cultural and academic events.
 This two-storied auditorium is equipped with stage setups, modern audiovisual effects, and light projection.
 With a seating capacity of 650, it serves as the central hub for debates, theatrical performances, and ceremonial programs.

 Dining hall

 The Bir Sreshtha Flight Lt.
-Matiur Rahman Dining Hall is designed to resemble a modern convention center dining facility, offering a spacious and elegant setting for cadets.
-It serves as a central gathering place where cadets enjoy their meals in a well-organized environment.
-Overseen by a faculty member designated as the 'Officer-in-Charge Cadet Mess', its operations are further supported by a Grade-12 cadet appointed as the College Dining Hall and Mosque Prefect.
+Matiur Rahman Dining Hall serves as a central dining facility for cadets.
+Its operations are overseen by a faculty member designated as the 'Officer-in-Charge Cadet Mess', assisted by a Grade-12 cadet appointed as the College Dining Hall and Mosque Prefect.